-Although the Corporation has exercised the usual due diligence with respect to determining title to its mining properties in which it has a material interest, there is no guarantee that title to such mining properties will not be challenged or impugned.
-The Company's mineral property interest may be subject to prior unregistered agreements, transfers, or native claims, and title may be affected by undetected defects.
+Although the Corporation has exercised the usual due diligence with respect to determining title to its mining properties in which it has a material interest, there is no guarantee that title to such mining properties will not be challenged, impugned, expropriated, nationalized, revoked or challenged by third-parties including local authorities.
+The Corporation's mineral property interest may be subject to prior unregistered agreements, transfers, or native claims, and title may be affected by undetected defects.